-To ensure that concerns are escalated correctly, the escalation process for anything that you feel has not been handled fully by your class teacher is to contact your phase leader then assistant or deputy headteacher then headteacher.
-You are always welcome to copy in your SENDCo if appropriate.
+If there is anything that you feel has not been handled fully by your class teacher, the escalation process is to contact your phase leader, then assistant or deputy headteacher, then headteacher.
+You are always welcome to copy in the SENDCo if appropriate.
 Contacting the headteacher should be a last resort and parents who copy in the headteacher directly will have their email passed onto the phase leader initially.
-If phase leader receives an email and it deems it necessary to be passed straight onto the headteacher, this will be done.
+If your phase leader receives an email and deems it necessary to be passed straight onto the headteacher, they will do so.